dantechguy/p2project/dissertation/log.md

 In the Env driver function, how are events inputted / processed into the Env?
 All inputs from all players should be inputted into the Env as events, including local user inputs.
 The Env should ONLY be modified from events, not anywhere else in the system.

-And how are local user inputs (which don't come from the server) inputted into it too?
+And how are local user inputs (which don't come from the server) inputted into it too? [???]
+|

 # 2023/12/11
 Before I was unsure if the input to the Core should be an object or a stream.
 I want the tick generator to wrap the inputs to the Core, rather than the Core itself, as it modifies the inputs rather than the outputs.
 This means it matches the decorator pattern.
 |
 To have it do the same, there's no way to have it wrap the inputs to generate new tick events if it's an object.
 It would have the wrap the core object.
 So we must make the input an event stream for this reason: so the Core can wrap *it*.
 |
+It should be a single-subscription stream, as guided by the Dart docs, as you need to receive all of the events in the correct order.
+A broadcast stream would insinuate that it's acceptable to miss some of the events, which it's not.

 The Tick Generator can generate new tick events either from a regular interval timer, and from receiving new events.
 |
 How do we ensure that the local client reacts instantly to user input?
 Because in the current model it can only react once it receives a tick event.
 What if the driver computed a new unstable Env state for all the current states, regardless of when the last tick event was given, but only bakes and saves envs that were computed in tick events?
 Or is this what happens already?